tanyaweaver/python-dev-accelerator/source/assignments/day03/learning_journal_2.rst

 *******************************

-In part one of this tutorial, you built the *data model* for a simple learning journal web application using Flask and PostgreSQL.
+In part one of this tutorial, you built the *data model* for a simple learning journal web application using Pyramid and PostgreSQL.
 You deployed this work to Heroku and confirmed that you could see a simple page.

 In this second part, you'll build the *control layer* and the *view layer* for